 How long will I be off of solid foods after surgery?

-You will be given a handout on the diet stages by the dietician.
-You will be on Stage 3 diet (high protein liquid diet) for the first two weeks.
-Stage 4 (high protein solid foods) follows and is until the sixth week after surgery.
-At that point, the patient is advanced to Stage 5 which includes a wide variety of healthy foods.
+You will be given a handout on the diet stages by the dietitian.
+You will be on Stage 2 diet (high-protein liquid diet) for the first two weeks.
+Stage 3 (high-protein soft foods) follows and until the sixth week after surgery.
+At that point, you will be advanced to Stage 4 which includes a wide variety of healthy foods.

 What are the best choices of protein?